nabilhassein/bitcurry/README.md

 # progress
-So far, I've written a datatype for bencoding (src/Bencode.hs) with associated code for parsing and inverse-parsing.
+So far, I've written a datatype for bencoding (src/Bencode.hs) with associated code for parsing and anti-parsing.

 I've also written a draft of the module (src/TrackerClient.hs) that sends a GET request to the tracker.
+This works as intended.

-After that is complete and correct, we can begin implementing peer-to-peer communication, and actually downloading files.
+After tests are in place, we can begin implementing peer-to-peer communication, and actually downloading files.

 ## possible issues to revisit
 ### lazy versus strict ByteStrings